 ✔ For fun, try updating a library file slightly.
 All of your teammates will receive a notification that tells them Library Updates Available.
 Never again will anyone have to export / import new library files when updates are made.

-✔ Merge your Branch to Master, and watch while your teammates are notified that there has been an update to Master.
+✔ Merge your Branch to Main, and watch while your teammates are notified that there has been an update to Main.

 ✔ Pretend like that last merge was a mistake.
-Restore Master back to the Commit prior to your Merge.
+Restore Main back to the Commit prior to your Merge.

 T+10 day(s): Do a retro + clear up any misunderstandings

-Did Abstract work for you?
+Did Abstract Branches work for you?
 Did it not?
 At Abstract, we host post-mortems and ask: